 VCA Hospitals tells us that while no individual breed is specifically at greater risk, it’s reported that Siamese, Burmese, Persian, Abyssinian, and Himalayan are reported to have a somewhat decreased incidence of hyperthyroidism when compared to other breeds.

 Should you suspect your cat could have this condition, please don’t hesitate to get them they help they need.
-The sooner your cat receives a diagnosis, the sooner they can see an improvement in their health and well-being.
+Because the sooner your cat receives a diagnosis, the sooner they can see an improvement in their health and well-being.

 Do you know the signs of dementia in cats?
 Read about them here.